English name: Painted Bronzeback (aka “Common Bronzeback”)

 Scientific name: Dendrelaphis pictus

 Description: To 125 cm long.
 A long, slender snake.
-Body is olive or brown above with a yellow to cream line running down its side and a thicker black line just above it.
-Head is bronze above and yellowish below, with a black eyestripe between that connects to the black body line.
+Body is olive-brown to brown above with a bright yellow to cream line running down each side bordered on one or both sides by black.
+When threatened it will expand its body, showing off the blue skin between the scales.
+Head is bronze above and yellowish below, with a black eyestripe that connects to the black body line.
 Belly is pale yellowish.

-Similar Species: Indo-Chinese Sand Snake lacks the black line and has yellow lines positioned in the brown background such that the yellow and brown striping have roughly the same width.
+Similar Species: Indo-Chinese Sand Snake lacks the black eyestripe and has yellow and brown striping of roughly the same width.

-Habitat: Found in forests, scrubland, parks, and agriculture.
-Will sometimes be seen on the edge of small clearings or in other habitat transitions that get more sunlight.
-Is partially arboreal and often found in bushes or small trees.
+Habitat: Found in forests, scrubland, parks, and agriculture from sea level up to 1,500m.
+Often seen on the edge of small clearings or in other habitat transitions that get more sunlight.
+Is partially arboreal.

 Danger to humans: Will bite if threatened but is not dangerous to humans.

-Conservation status and threats: No known conservation threats.
+Conservation status and threats: No known conservation threats – it is widespread and tolerates many human-altered habitats.

 Interesting facts: The Painted Bronzeback is quick and flighty and will usually flee immediately when approached.
-If it is cornered and can no longer flee it will inflate its body, showing off the bluish skin under its scales on its neck.
+If it is cornered and can no longer flee it will inflate its body, showing off the bluish skin between its scales.
+This display threat potentially surprises the foe with bright colors and by making the snake appear larger than it normally is.

 Ecology Asia: Painted Bronzeback